 This comes up in Citadel, the final DLC for Mass Effect 3, where she meets up with Miranda Lawson.
 After talking about how abnormal their lives are, they try to act more "normal" by attempting to converse about more feminine things.
 They can't even make a full sentence about any subject.

 Aveline from Dragon Age II can hold her own in a fight rather better than most, is stubborn to a fault, and is rather masculine in temperament; she's rather more mature and less comfortable with courtship than most examples of this trope but she certainly behaves a lot more like a male character in a fantasy game than a female one.
 She's also described, despite being rather calm and reserved, as being so physically strong she's terrifying.
-Isabella is a much better example: she enjoys her fights, drinks, gambling, big boats and casual sex encounters, and she's not rude but loves to tease people with innuendo.
+Isabela is a much better example: she enjoys her fights, drinks, gambling, big boats and casual sex encounters, and she's not rude but loves to tease people with innuendo.

 A Female Hawke with the sarcastic personality definitely falls into this category, being a witty, irreverent Fight Magnet.
 At the end of the day she'd much prefer to head down to Lowtown and have a few drinks at The Hanged Man, instead of attending formal balls and banquets with the nobility.
 Likewise, their mother is exasperated that her hopes of finding a "proper" husband are scuppered because her chosen romantic partners are either an ex-Warden Apostate, a Dalish Blood-Mage, a Pirate or an Elven ex-slave.